Syndrome decoding by quantum approximate optimization: Abstract

 \section{Abstract}

-The syndrome decoding problem is known to be NP-hard.
-We use the quantum approximate optimization algorithm (QAOA) to solve the syndrome decoding problem with elegantly-designed generator- and check-based cost Hamiltonians for classical and quantum codes.
-Simulations of the level-4 check-based QAOA decoding of the [7,4,3] Hamming code, as well as the level-4 generator-based QAOA decoding of the [[5,1,3]] quantum code, demonstrate decoding performances that match the maximum likelihood decoding.
-In addition, we show that a combinatorial optimization problem with additional redundant clauses may be more suitable for QAOA, while the number of qubits remains the same.
-Furthermore, we show that the QAOA decoding of a quantum code is inherently degenerate.
-That is, degenerate errors of comparable weight will be returned by QAOA with comparable probability.
-This is supported by simulations of the generator-based QAOA decoding of the [[9,1,3]] Shor code.
+The syndrome decoding problem is known to be NP-complete.
+The goal of the decoder is to find an error of low weight that corresponds to a given syndrome obtained from a parity-check matrix.
+We use the quantum approximate optimization algorithm (QAOA) to address the syndrome decoding problem with elegantly-designed reward Hamiltonians based on both generator and check matrices for classical and quantum codes.
+We evaluate the level-4 check-based QAOA decoding of the [7,4,3] Hamming code, as well as the level-4 generator-based QAOA decoding of the [[5,1,3]] quantum code.
+Remarkably, the simulation results demonstrate that the decoding performances match those of the maximum likelihood decoding.
+Moreover, we explore the possibility of enhancing QAOA by introducing additional redundant clauses to a combinatorial optimization problem while keeping the number of qubits unchanged.
+Finally, we study QAOA decoding of degenerate quantum codes.
+Typically, conventional decoders aim to find a unique error of minimum weight that matches a given syndrome.
+However, our observations reveal that QAOA has the intriguing ability to identify degenerate errors of comparable weight, providing multiple potential solutions that match the given syndrome with comparable probabilities.
+This is illustrated through simulations of the generator-based QAOA decoding of the [[9,1,3]] Shor code on specific error syndromes.